GideonZ/1541u-documentation/quick_guide.rst

 Just like a real 1541 disk drive, the Ultimate-II+ needs “floppy disks”.
 On the Ultimate-II+, these floppy disks are *virtual*.
-These virtual disks exist in the form of a .D64 or .G64 file on a storage device, such as the supplied USB stick.
+These virtual disks exist in the form of a .D64 or .G64 file on a storage device, such as a USB stick.
 When the user selects such a file, it is linked to the emulated drive.
 This process is called *‘mounting’*.
 After mounting (which will take a few seconds to complete), the 1541 can access the image file as if it was a real floppy.
 All standard commands